infosecanon/infosecanon.github.io/_posts/2020-09-22-literature-review.md

 802.15.4, IPv6, 6LoWPAN, CoAP
 * Saved traffic data using pcap...but doesn't say where to get the data.
 Request?

+***

 ### Botnet Detection via mining of network traffic flow

 Authors: Mathur, L., Raheja, M., Ahlawat, P.

 Published in: International Conference on Computational Intelligence and Data Science (ICCIDS 2018)

 * Examines the packet header
 * Spider the related work -> seems there is a base of botnet detection research that we might be able to lean on
 * VMWare, nfdump/nfcapd to collect network traffic
 * USES CTU-13 DATA and ISOT Dataset (?)
 * Doesn't really discuss the network they gathered traffic on

 ...oh my:

->The data recorded using virtual machines and the data downloaded from external sources was too large to be processed using normal desktop or laptop machines.
+<blockquote>The data recorded using virtual machines and the data downloaded from external
+sources was too large to be processed using normal desktop or laptop machines.
 Hence to overcome that hurdle, a small but sizable chunk of data was randomly selected which could be processed with the available machines in a practical amount of time.
-The selection of data was entirely random to ensure that the results of the analysis remain unbiased by any editing or selective choosing.
+The selection of data was entirely random to ensure that the results of the analysis remain unbiased by any editing or selective choosing.</blockquote>

 So it looks like here they randomly selected a subset of the data and performed analysis on that due to hardware limitations.